ipfs/community/DOCS_STYLEGUIDE.md

-# Documentation Styleguide
+# Content and Documentation Styleguide

-This is the documentation styleguide for our natural language descriptions used in the CLI tools, and elsewhere.
+This is the content styleguide for our natural language descriptions used in the CLI tools, documentation, and anywhere words are written.
 Please conform to this spec.

 ### Table of Contents